Our pet food is great. It’s the best there is, we’ve got huge results.

 The pet domain

-When you want to show the potential of a knowledge system, you need context, a story.
+When you show the potential of a knowledge system, you need context; a story.
 It’s also advisable to take the audience away from their day-to-day routine.

 A simple concept like the Animal Kingdom might just do the trick.
 The internet is loaded with pictures, text, ordering (metadata).